adelmonsouza/30DiasJava/_posts/2025-11-08-observability-under-the-hood.md

 permalink: /blog/2025/11/08/observability-under-the-hood.html
 ---

 Hey there!
-Day 08 of #30DiasJava was all about answering one uncomfortable question: **How do we notice failures before our users do?** After playing with circuit breakers (Day 06) and async pipelines (Day 07), I wanted to dive into the detection layer — namely Prometheus, Alertmanager, and the instrumentation that feeds them.
+Day 08 of #30DiasJava was about answering one uncomfortable question: **How do we spot failures before customers tweet about them?** After exploring circuit breakers (Day 06) and async workflows (Day 07), I turned to the detection layer — Prometheus, Alertmanager, and the instrumentation that feeds them.

-**Disclaimer**: This is not an exhaustive observability guide.
-It’s a focused look at how metrics travel from a Spring Boot application to a pager alert, and the architectural choices we make along the way.
+**Disclaimer**: This is not a full observability guide.
+It’s a focused look at how Spring Boot metrics become actionable alerts, with everything based on the official Spring documentation and Prometheus best practices.

 ## Why I'm Looking at This

-**Full disclosure**: I once shipped a feature that silently failed for three days.
-The service kept returning HTTP 200, but the response body was wrong.
-Monitoring only tracked JVM heap and CPU, so we missed it.
-Today I wanted to model a proper alert pipeline that catches both infrastructure and domain failures.
+**Full disclosure**: I once deployed a feature that returned HTTP 200 with the wrong payload for three days.
+CPU, memory, and uptime were green.
+We only noticed when users complained.
+So today I wanted to build alerting around **domain health**, not just infrastructure.

-## The Observability Stack I Assembled
+## The Observability Stack

-1. **Spring Boot Actuator** exporting Micrometer metrics.
+1. Spring Boot Actuator exporting Micrometer metrics (`/actuator/prometheus`).
-2. **Prometheus** scraping `/actuator/prometheus`.
+2. Prometheus scraping metrics on a 15-second cadence.
-3. **Alertmanager** evaluating rules and routing alerts.
+3. Alertmanager evaluating rules and triggering PagerDuty.
-4. **Grafana** dashboards for human-friendly visualization.
+4. Grafana dashboards stitching everything together.

 ## Under the Hood: Instrumenting the Service

-### 1. Basic HTTP Metrics
+### 1. Spring Boot Configuration

 ```yaml
 management: